 When the smell is really bad and venting your RV doesn’t do the trick, you may need to take some additional steps.
 First, start by wiping down all surfaces.
 The smoke residue will cling to almost anything but can be wiped away from many surfaces.
 The challenge is when it clings to the fabric.
 The residue and odor can get into the pores of the material.

 In this case, if possible, wash the fabric material that came in contact with the smoke.
 Unfortunately, this isn’t always possible for things like window coverings.
-In this case, use an odor neutralizer spray and keep a lot of fresh air flowing through the RV.
+In this case, use an odor-neutralizer spray and keep a lot of fresh air flowing through the RV.
 An air purifier works wonders with these odors.
 While the smell will be strong at first, it will lessen over time.

 If your RV smells like propane, you must solve this problem immediately.
 Propane has a distinct smell, intentionally added to the gas to alert people of a propane leak.
-Sometimes you get a propane small when you run out of propane.
+Sometimes you get a propane smell when you run out of propane.
 This happens because the pressure isn’t high enough to run an appliance, but some propane sneaks into the RV interior space.
 If you find that this is the reason for the odor, it will only be short-lived and go away when you attach fresh propane tanks.